 - Frequent temper tantrums

 If your child is displaying these warning signs, then you should seek help from your child’s primary care physician who can assess your child and determine the cause for these inappropriate behaviors.
-Additionally, they will be able to provide you with appropriate referrals to mental health professionals that can further help you and your child.
+Additionally, they will be able to provide you with appropriate referrals to mental health professionals at conduct disorder treatment facilities that can further help you and your child.

-If your child or adolescent is diagnosed with conduct disorder, it is extremely important that you become actively involved in his or her treatment process.
-Parents should attend therapy sessions so that they can learn how to provide solid discipline and a predictable home environment.
+If your child or adolescent is diagnosed with conduct disorder, it is extremely important that you become actively involved in their conduct disorder treatment process.
+Parents should attend therapy sessions offered at treatment centers so that they can learn how to provide solid discipline and a predictable home environment.
 Additionally, parents should establish consistent, but fair expectations, encourage communication, and help their child discuss emotions instead of acting upon them.

-If your child or adolescent is struggling with conduct disorder one of the best choices you can make is to enroll him or her into a residential treatment program that is specifically equipped to deal with the unique challenges of childhood.
-A residential program will use a number of different treatment methods to help your child or adolescent learn how to appropriately express and control anger.
-Additionally, they can provide parents will information on how to carry out management in the home and at school.
-Through regular therapy sessions, effective medication management, and family involvement, these children can learn to get their conduct disorder under control and lead a happy, productive life.
+If your child or adolescent is struggling with conduct disorder one of the best choices you can make is to enroll them into a conduct disorder treatment facility’s residential program that is specifically equipped to deal with the unique challenges of childhood.
+A residential program at one of these conduct disorder treatment centers will use a number of different treatment methods to help your adolescent or teen learn how to appropriately express and control anger.
+Additionally, medical professionals at a conduct disorder treatment facility can provide parents with information on how to carry out management in the home and at school.
+Through regular therapy sessions provided at our treatment facility in Arkansas, effective medication management, and family involvement, these children can learn to get their conduct disorder under control and lead a happy, productive life.

-At Millcreek Behavioral Health, we are dedicated to helping each child and adolescent that comes to our center learn how to make better choices in all aspects of his or her life; choices that can create a lasting change.
-Our approach to treatment is an integrated, multicomponent model that is based on cognitive behavioral therapy when addressing the needs of our clients.
+At our conduct disorder treatment facility in Arkansas, we are dedicated to helping each child and adolescent that comes to our center learn how to make better choices in all aspects of their life; choices that can create a lasting change.
+Our facility’s approach to conduct disorder treatment is an integrated, multi-component model that is based on cognitive behavioral therapy when addressing the needs of our clients.
 CBT is an evidenced based model that has been proven to be effective with a wide variety of populations and diagnoses.
-Through this approach we can correct maladaptive thinking and teach children and adolescents new coping and problem solving skills.
-All members of the treatment team will work with residents to facilitate change and to encourage them to take responsibility for their behavior change.
+Through this approach we can correct maladaptive thinking and teach adolescents or teens new coping and problem solving skills.
+All members of the conduct disorder treatment team will work with facility residents to facilitate change and to encourage our residents to take responsibility for their behavioral change.

-Before being admitted to one of our residential treatment programs, all clients will complete a diagnostic assessment and psychiatric evaluation that will allows us to determine the exact presenting concerns and identify specific treatment needs.
-The assessment findings will be used to develop a master treatment plan, which is developed by an interdisciplinary treatment team and is further reviewed by our psychiatrist.
-The master treatment plan will lay out treatment goals and objectives for treatment within each child’s problem area, including specific intervention components that will be used.
-The program model here at Millcreek is divided into four phases and residents must complete the requirements of each phase in order to advance to the next.
-Some of the activities and treatment methods residents will participate in as they advance through the program may include the following:
+Before being admitted to one of our facility’s residential conduct disorder treatment programs in Arkansas, all clients will complete a diagnostic assessment and psychiatric evaluation that will allow us to determine the exact presenting concerns and identify specific treatment needs.
+The assessment findings will be used to develop a master treatment plan, which is developed by an interdisciplinary treatment team and is further reviewed by our treatment facility’s residential psychiatrist.
+The master treatment plan will lay out treatment goals and objectives for treatment within each adolescent’s or teen’s problem area, including specific intervention components that will be used.
+The program model here at our conduct disorder treatment center at Millcreek is divided into four phases.
+Residents at our treatment facility must complete the requirements of each phase in order to advance to the next.
+Some of the activities and treatment methods residents will participate in as they advance through the program provided by our conduct disorder treatment center may include the following:

-Medication: Your child’s treatment team may recommend medication to help treat some of the symptoms associated with his or her conduct disorder or the symptoms of any other co-occurring mental health disorder.
-If your child is placed on medication, he or she will be consistently monitored by the treatment team and meds will be adjusted as needed.
+Medication: Our facility’s treatment team may recommend medication for your adolescent or teen to help treat some of the symptoms associated with their conduct disorder or the symptoms of any other co-occurring mental health disorder.
+If your child is placed on medication, they will be consistently monitored by the treatment team and meds will be adjusted as needed.
 Some patients will receive education regarding the important of medication management.

-Group therapy: Group therapy is held multiple times throughout the week and covers a wide range of topics.
-Depending upon individualized treatment plans some of the group topics your child may participate in may include: ADLs, social skills, coping skills, self-soothing, and behavior management.
+Group therapy: Group therapy is held multiple times at our conduct disorder treatment center throughout the week and covers a wide range of topics.
+Depending upon individualized treatment plans some of the group topics your adolescent or teen may participate in may include: ADLs, social skills, coping skills, self-soothing, and behavior management.

-Recreational therapy: Each child and adolescent will regularly participate in recreational therapy, which can include activities such as art, sports, park outings, or other social outings all designed to help the development of social skills.
+Recreational therapy: Each adolescent or teen will regularly participate in recreational therapy, which can include activities such as art, sports, park outings, or other social outings all designed to help the development of social skills.

-Education: Every resident at Millcreek will attend our fully accredited school program, which is held Monday through Friday.
-Each resident will be given an individualized education plan based on his or her specific academic needs.
+Education: Every resident at our conduct disorder treatment facility in Arkansas will attend our fully accredited school program, which is held Monday through Friday.
+Each resident will be given an individualized education plan based on their specific academic needs.

-Depending upon the treatment program that your child is enrolled in along with his or her specific treatment needs, he or she may also participate in some of the following:
+Depending upon the program that your child is enrolled in at our conduct disorder treatment center, along with their specific treatment needs, they may also participate in some of the following:

 - Individual therapy